FlushingSpanishMeals/FSM-Project/README.md

 # Spanish meals website

-# Group members: Sung Hwan Ahn, Will Canner, Vianey Tlapechco
+# Group members: Sung Ahn, Will Canner, Vianey Tlapechco

 # 1. Write a white paper outlining the following concepts and answer the following questions: